 The law presently applies only to individuals exonerated after its 2008 enactment.
 Recently, however, a new bill was introduced in the legislature that would allow for retroactive eligibility for compensation.
 This may open the door to many more claimants.
 According to the National Registry of Exonerations, there have been 73 individuals in Florida proven innocent and exonerated in Florida since 1989.

 Hiring an experienced criminal defense attorney is imperative to navigating the rules and restrictions for seeking wrongful imprisonment compensation.

 Largey Law firm will fight to prove your innocence and to seek appropriate remedies.
-To schedule a free initial consultation with an experienced lawyer, call us at 352-253-0456 or contact us online.
+To schedule a free initial consultation with an experienced lawyer, contact us online.
 We have offices in Tavares, Inverness and Clermont.